seupermission/PyThermometer/README.md

    http://localhost:8000

-  You should see the graph window and be able to select the curves to display.
+  You should see the graph and be able to select the curves to display.
 ```
 ![WebDHT11](./doc/WebDHT11.jpg)